omkarbhat1995/Binary_Patcher/README.md

 To transplant a patch (binary) from a different binary which has the same function and the same vulnerability.

 ### Assumptions:
-We have 3 binaries:
+1) We have 3 binaries:

 -A program with 2 binaries one before and one after the patch.

 -A different program with same vulneararbility in the same function.

--Considering that the binary are not stripped and not optimised so that we can get function_names to know which function we have to patch.
+2) Considering that the binary are not stripped and not optimised so that we can get function_names to know which function we have to patch.

+3) Using G++ compiler.(due to some familiarity)

 ### Files